In your essay, you will state an opinion about an academic topic and persuade readers to agree with your opinion.

 Read the titles of essays below and write a call to action for each one.

 Read the outline for an essay about vaccines.
 Evaluate it.
-What would make the outine more effective?
-Work to revise the outline.
+What would make the outline more effective?
+Revise the outline to better support an opinion.

 TH = thesis statement, TS = topic sentence, RTH = restated thesis statement